tarragon times 2

 then take a good hunk of fresh tarragon leaves (no stems) and chop them up like mad until you have 6 tablespoons (3 for each bowl)

-after about 20 minutes the chicken should be cooked, so take it out and let it rest until it cools a little
+what about dried tarragon? never for these recipes, dried works best when it can cookafter about 20 minutes the chicken should be cooked, so take it out and let it rest until it cools a little

 check the potatoes. tender but not mushy? perfect. drain the water out and cover the pot with a towel to keep them warm-ish.